Bandyer/Bandyer-Android-SDK/README.md

 ## Overview

-**Bandyer Android SDK** makes it easy to add video conference and chat communication to mobile apps.
+**Kaleyra Video Android SDK** makes it easy to add video conference and chat communication to mobile apps.

 **Even though this sdk encloses strongly the UI/UX, it is fully styleable through default Android style system.**